kcook98765/service.IPTVEncoderRedirect/README.md

 But if all proxies are in use, the addon wil send a 503 (All encoders busy!) response.

-My next steps are to try running multiple kodi boxes (you do not need the addon on the additional boxes, as the Master one can interact remmoetly with the other boxes to start/stop playback).
+My next steps are to try running multiple kodi boxes (you do not need the addon on the additional boxes, as the Master one can interact remoetly with the other boxes to start/stop playback).

 More to come...